Whether "Medicare for All" or "Medicare for More", there's another big nut which would have to be cracked.

 Here's the memo itself, which includes some additional noteworthy items.
 For the record, "Sen. Nickles" appears to be former Republican U.S. Senator Don Nickles of Oklahoma.
 Donna Schalala, of course, was Pres.
 Clinton's HHS Secretary at the time, but was also just elected a freshman member of Congress from Florida's 27th District, in a nice bit of coming full circle:

-UPDATE: Thanks to Rebecca Barson for filling in the mystery of the remaining name:
+A shout-out to Rebecca Barson for filling in the mystery of the remaining name:

 This memo made the rounds a few years ago because “Elena” mentioned on page 4 is Elena Kagan.
 Also of note is this new GAO report about how many state Medicaid programs aren’t meeting their obligations to cover Hyde-mandated abortions: https://t.co/sqwPvjnVbE